Chapter 9:

 Raised safety platform

-A vertical deflection device designed to reduce the maximum comfortable operating speed for vehicles to Safe System collision speeds, particularly at intersections.
+A vertical deflection device designed to reduce the maximum comfortable operating speed for vehicles to Safe System collision speeds.
+Raised safety platforms can be designed to accommodate priority crossings or non-priority crossing treatments for pedestrians.

 RCA